Little Bohemia Lodge: The Gun Battle

 Wanatka offered a one-dollar dinner special on Sunday nights, and the last of a crowd, estimated at 75 people, were leaving as the agents arrived in the front driveway.
 A 1933 Chevrolet coupé was leaving at that moment with three departing lodge customers, John Hoffman, Eugene Boisneau and John Morris.
 The agents shouted at the men to stop, but the shouting was apparently not heard over the car radio and the men began to drive away.
 The agents quickly opened fire on them, instantly killing Boisneau and wounding the others, and alerting the gang members inside.

 Adding to the chaos, Pat Reilly returned to the lodge after an out-of-town errand for Van Meter at the same time, accompanied by one of the gang's girlfriends, Pat Cherrington.
 Accosted by the agents, Reilly and Cherrington backed out and escaped under fire, after a number of misfortunes.

-Dillinger, Van Meter, Hamilton, and Carroll immediately escaped through the back of the lodge, which was unguarded, and made their way north on foot through woods and past a lake to commandeer a car and a driver at a resort a mile away.
+Dillinger, Van Meter, Hamilton, and Carroll escaped through the unguarded back of the lodge and made their way on foot to a nearby resort, where they commandeered a car and its driver.
+The driver, Robert Johnson, was woken in the night at his cabin at Mitchell's Resort and forced to chauffeur the gang roughly 60 miles before being released unharmed and ordered to keep walking until morning.
+His Model A Ford was later abandoned in St. Paul, Minnesota.
 Carroll was not far behind them.
 He made it to Manitowish and stole a car, making it uneventfully to St. Paul.

 Nelson was outside the lodge in the adjacent cabin, and he characteristically attacked the raiding party head on.
 He exchanged fire with Purvis before retreating into the lodge under a return volley from other agents.
 He slipped out the back and fled in the opposite direction from the others.
 Emerging from the woods ninety minutes later, a mile away from Little Bohemia, Nelson kidnapped the Lange couple from their home and ordered them to drive him away.
 Apparently dissatisfied with the car's speed, he ordered them to pull up at a brightly lit house.
 It was the home of switchboard operator Alvin Koerner.